Respected News Anchors Who Are Actually Terrible People

 Nancy Grace badgered a woman to death

 Rushing to judgment means she often gets things wrong.
 She was humiliated when the Duke lacrosse team was acquitted of rape charges and was wrong about who kidnapped Elizabeth Smart.
 But perhaps the biggest stain on her reputation her dealings with Melinda Duckett.
-According to the Times, in 2006, the 21-year-old mother came on Grace's show.
+In 2006, the 21-year-old mother came on Grace's show.
 Her 2-year-old son had just been kidnapped two weeks before, so she was obviously in a lot of pain.
 Presumably all she wanted was to drum up publicity so her child could be found.
 Instead, she found herself in a firing squad.
 Grace automatically assumed she was guilty and berated her with aggressive questions for 20 minutes.
-The next day Duckett shot herself.
-Grace did not feel the least bit bad about what she did, even going so far as saying it was guilt, and not the interview, that drove Duckett to suicide.
+The next day Duckett died by suicide.
+Grace did not feel the least bit bad about what she did, even going so far as saying it was due to guilt, and not the interview.

 Rick Sanchez goes after the wrong guy